Gregor Breinburg

-Gregor Breinburg (born 16 September 1991) is a professional footballer who plays as a midfielder.
-Born in the Netherlands, he plays for the Aruba national team.
+Gregor Breinburg (born 16 September 1991) is a retired footballer who played as a midfielder.
+Born in the Netherlands, he played for the Aruba national team.

 Club career

 He formerly played for De Graafschap and joined NEC in 2014.
 After a solid 2015 season, he was appointed captain of NEC at the start of the 2016 season.

+After retiring, he became a player's agent and played football for amateur side Elsweide in Arnhem.

 International career

 Breinburg made his debut for Aruba in a June 2015 FIFA World Cup qualification match against Barbados and has, as of October 2022, earned a total of 15 caps scoring 2 goals.
 He represented his country in 4 World Cup qualifiers.